A Weyl's law for black holes: QNM Weyl's law for black holes

 The key point in our discussion is that the relevant one-dimensional potential is of non-compact support.
 Therefore it is not in the class of potentials under the hypothesis of the theorem in \cite{Zwors87} leading to the Weyl's asymptotics (\ref{e:Weyl_QNM_one-dim}).
-Even more, when expressed in terms of the $r^*$ coordinate entering in the QNM equation (\ref{e:QNM_Schwarz}), the decay is only exponential at $r^*\to -\infty$ and, even worse, a power-law at $r^*\to \infty$.
-Such decays are therefore too slow and we do not fall in the hypotheses of the theorem in \cite{Froes97} leading to (\ref{e:Weyl_super-exponential}).
-As a consequence, there is no reason a priori to expect that the asymptotics of the QNM counting function $N(\omega)$ for Schwarzschild satisfies a Weyl's law.
+Even more, when expressed in terms of the $r_*$ coordinate entering in the QNM equation (\ref{e:QNM_Schwarz}), the decay is only exponential at $r_*\to -\infty$ and, even worse, a power-law at $r_*\to \infty$.
+Such decays are therefore too slow and do not fall in the hypotheses of the theorem in \cite{Froes97} leading to the asymptotics (\ref{e:Weyl_super-exponential}).
+Therefore, there is no reason a priori to expect that the asymptotics of the QNM counting function $N(\omega)$ for the Schwarzschild BH satisfies a Weyl's law.
 And, in spite of this, it does.